LuminosoInsight/code-sample-jsonstream/README.md

 We define an *ugly JSON stream* as a potentially infinite stream of JSON objects, sent over an HTTP connection.
 The JSON objects, which correspond to dictionaries in Python, appear with *no delimiter* between them.
 You'll need to determine from the structure of JSON where one object ends and another begins.

-The JSON data complies with the json.org standard.
-It's all generated using Python's built-in `json` module, though sometimes using non-default settings.
-It contains some literal Unicode characters, so it is encoded using UTF-8.
+Except for the strange stream format, this JSON data complies with the json.org standard.
+Each object is generated using Python's built-in `json` module, though sometimes using non-default settings.
+The stream contains some literal Unicode characters, so it is encoded using UTF-8.

 In order to provide an infinite stream, the connection uses HTTP/1.1's [chunked transfer encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 However, the boundaries between these chunks will be entirely unhelpful for decoding the protocol.
-The chunks end after a random number of bytes from 1 to 1024.
+The chunks contain a random number of bytes from 1 to 1024.
 They will usually end in the middle of a JSON object, and possibly even in the middle of a UTF-8 character.

 ## Pretty JSON streams